Photo of St Oscar Romero

-This website aims to provide a complete downloadable package to help any school or community drama group stage the musical and to play its part in the world-wide commemoration of the 30th Anniversary of Romero's martyrdom in 2010.
+This website provides a complete downloadable package to help any school or community drama group stage the musical and to play its part in the world-wide commemoration of the canonisation of Oscar Romero in 2018.

 Liam Bauress, the composer, says:

 The entire show is being made available thanks to the generosity of my late father, Robert Vincent Bauress.
 The website is dedicated to his memory.